-Use the Mirroring & RSPAN Configuration page to mirror traffic from any local source port to a target port on the same switch for real-time analysis.
+Use the Mirror Configuration page to mirror traffic from any source port to a target port for real-time analysis.
 You can then attach a logic analyzer or RMON probe to the target port and study the traffic crossing the source port in a completely unobtrusive manner.